Shotgun (Christina Aguilera song)

-"Shotgun" is a song recorded by American singer Christina Aguilera.
+"Shotgun" is a song recorded by American singer Christina Aguilera with the Nashville Cast.
 It was featured on episode "The Storm Has Just Begun" of the third season of Nashville.
 The song was released on April 21, 2015, as a promotional single for Nashville.
 A country pop ballad about a long-lasting love, for Aguilera herself the song examines the theme of relationships and partners who "have stood the test of time."

 "Shotgun" received positive reviews from music critics.
 Aguilera sang the song at the 50th Annual Academy of Country Music Awards, accompanied by Rascal Flatts.
 Their performance segued into "Riot" from the country trio's Rewind album.
+The promotional single debuted at number fourteen on Billboards Bubbling Under Hot 100, as well as at number seven on the Country Digital Songs chart.